qrkourier/qrkourier.github.io/content/articles/family/IrisJeanMemoir.md

 ## Life on West Eleventh Street

 When I was about three, we moved to 407 West Eleventh Street, a duplex where we lived until I married.
 It was a different world then.
 Ice was delivered by a horse-drawn wagon for our icebox.
 We didn't have a telephone until I was older.

+The ice man was an elderly black man we called "Dad."
+He looked thin and poor, and my mother, who never let anyone go hungry, asked him one morning if he had eaten.
+He hadn't.
+From then on, she made him an egg sandwich and gave him coffee in a homemade thermos (a jar wrapped in newspaper inside a tin can) every time he delivered ice.
+He was always grateful and returned the jar clean the next day.

 I attended Bethune School, walking the few blocks alone from the first grade.
 After school, I would walk uptown to "The Square" (Trade and Tryon Streets) where my mother worked in a sewing shop.
 I would spend my afternoons there, playing with spools of thread or watching the traffic.